MsSQLGirl/jubilant-data-wizards/Notebooks Presentations/SQL Saturday 1015 Vienna/README.md

 2. Does the resultset support spatial data type?
 Not currently.
 Please vote [Spatial support feature request](https://github.com/microsoft/azuredatastudio/issues/267)

-3. Is it possible to export result set of notebooks to Excel?
-In Azure Data Studio, there are a few buttons on top of the result set that you can use to export result set to another file format.
+3. Is it possible to export result set of notebooks to Excel or PDF In Azure Data Studio, there are a few buttons on top of the result set that you can use to export result set to another file format.
+There is no native support for exporting to PDF in Azure Data Studio today - however, check out [How to convert Jupyter notebooks into PDF](https://towardsdatascience.com/how-to-convert-jupyter-notebooks-into-pdf-5accaef3758).

 4. Using the SQL Notebook, is it possible to join to many other data sources (PostgreSQL and SQL Server)?
 No. Currently, this would require Python.
 (Unless you have [EXTERNAL DATA SOURCE](https://docs.microsoft.com/sql/t-sql/statements/create-external-data-source-transact-sql) defined in SQL Server).